 A fib or lie was also called a TARADIDDLE.

 TARRING AND FEATHERING was a punishment inflicted on persons convicted of certain crimes or suspected of disloyalty.
 People who were tarred and feathered were stripped naked, doused with hot tar, and covered from head to toe in feathers.
 It was used in feudal England, and later in America.
-One well-known American TARRING AND FEATHERING occurred to Joseph Smith—the founder of The Church of Jesus Christ of Latter-day Saint—in 1832 by an anti-Mormon mob.
+One well-known American TARRING AND FEATHERING victim was the founder of The Church of Jesus Christ of Latter-day Saint, their Prophet Joseph Smith.
+His TARRING AND FEATHERING happened in 1832 by an anti-Mormon mob.

 TARTAR meant to catch or attack someone of superior strength.
 According to Grose, the term originated from a story of an Irish soldier, who while “in battle against the Turks called out to his comrade that he had caught a Tartar.
 ‘Bring him along then,’ said he.
 ‘He won’t come,’ answered Paddy.
 ‘Then come along yourself,’ replied his comrade.
 ‘Arrah,’ cried he, ‘but he won’t let me.'”